Research

 With DeLab we develop a transformative online testing environment that allows us to explain the nature, causes, and consequences of citizens’ perceptions in deliberative public, online dialogue across languages.
 By developing a virtual moderator that can follow different cultural scripts, we are able to test the conditions under which citizens and groups evaluate what they see as trustworthy and believable in online communication.

-Past projects include the ADD-up project (Augmented Deliberative Democracy), also supported by the VolkswagenStiftung (until 12/21).
+Past projects include the project on Linguistic Analysis of Public Service Encounters (DFG, EXC Politics of Inequality, University of Konstanz, until 07/23, PhD student: Wassiliki Siskou), the ADD-up project (Augmented Deliberative Democracy), also supported by the VolkswagenStiftung (until 12/21).